(Dis)Proving Spectre Security with Speculation-Passing Style

 \paragraph{Semantics for Fine-Grained Leakage Models} Fine-grained leakage models are formalized in terms of two functions that define the leakage of operators and memory accesses, denoted \Lopname{}~and~\Laddrname{}, respectively.
 These functions allow us to generalize the semantics from \cref{sec:setting:source,sec:setting:target}: assignments \iassign{x}{e} leak the value of~\Lop{e} (instead of producing no observation), and load instructions \iload{x}{e} (or stores \istore{e}{x}) leak the value of~\Laddr{e} (instead of the value of~\(e\)).
 Generalizing the semantics in this way gives rise to a refined notion of speculative constant-time, which we call \phiSCT{} w.r.t.\ \Lopname{}~and~\Laddrname{}, and analogously with \phiCT{}.

 \Cref{fig:sem:finegrained} illustrates a fine-grained leakage semantics.
-The \refrule{fig:sem:finegrained}{\labelsemassign} rule corresponds to the variable-time leakage model, where the assignment divides \(e\)~by~\(e'\) and, therefore, leaks the sizes (i.e., number of bits) of both operands.
+The \refrule{fig:sem:finegrained}{\labelsemassign} rule corresponds to the variable-time leakage model, where the assignment divides \(e\)~by~\(e'\) and, therefore, leaks the sizes (i.e., the number of bits) of both operands.
 Thus, the function \Lopname{} maps division expressions to sizes of their operands.
-On the other hand, the \refrule{fig:sem:finegrained}{\labelsemload} and \refrule{fig:sem:finegrained}{\labelsemstore} rules correspond to the cache-line leakage model, where both loads and stores leak the cache line they access, where we assume that the size is 64 bytes.
+On the other hand, the \refrule{fig:sem:finegrained}{\labelsemload} and \refrule{fig:sem:finegrained}{\labelsemstore} rules correspond to the cache-line leakage model, where both loads and stores leak the cache line they access, assuming a size of 64 bytes.
 Thus, the function \Laddrname{} maps addresses to their cache lines.

 \paragraph{Extending SPS to Fine-Grained Leakage Models} Fortunately, the only changes to the semantics are in the observations, which means that the SPS transformation requires no changes to handle fine-grained leakage models.
 Thus, SPS satisfies the following reduction theorem for fine-grained leakage models.